clulab/ConceptAlignment/Docker/README.md

-# Eidos Docker
+# ConceptAlignment Docker

-This directory contains several Dockerfiles which generate containers that run the Eidos web application and web service.
+This directory contains a Dockerfile which generates containers that run the ConceptAlignment web application and web service.

-* DockerfileRun - This runs the webapp through sbt in development mode
+* DockerfileRun - This runs the webapp through sbt in development mode..
-* DockerfileRunProd - This runs the webapp through sbt in production mode
-* DockerfileStage - This runs the webapp directly in production mode

-From this directory you can build the container with:
+If you have copied the index files to this directory following instructions in the main README.md file, you can build the image with:

 ```
 docker build -f <Dockerfile> . -t conceptalignment
 ```

-You can run the container with:
+You can run the corresponding container with:

 ```
-docker run -id -p 9000:9000 eidos-webservice
+docker run -id -p 9000:9000 --name conceptalignment conceptalignment
 ```

 This launches the container and exposes port 9000.
-You can then navigate to `localhost:9000` to access the web application and may submit requests to `localhost:9000/process_text` as described [here](https://github.com/clulab/eidos#web-service).
+You can then run a shell in it to perform necessary tasks and eventually navigate to `localhost:9000` to access the web application.

-### Configuration
-Currently, this container is built with grounding activated (`useW2V = true`) and Google's pre-trained vectors are used, not GloVe.